lynnlangit/Hello-AWS-Data-Services/5_machine-learning/1_SageMaker/README.md

 #### Amazon Augmented AI
 Build the workflows required for human review of ML predictions.
 Amazon A2I brings human review to all developers, removing the undifferentiated heavy lifting associated with building human review systems or managing large numbers of human reviewers.

-#### SageMaker Experiments
-Experiment management and tracking.
-You can use the tracked data to reconstruct an experiment, incrementally build on experiments conducted by peers, and trace model lineage for compliance and audit verifications.

-#### SageMaker Debugger
-Inspect training parameters and data throughout the training process.
-Automatically detect and alert users to commonly occurring errors such as parameter values getting too large or small.
+---

+### Easy Model Creation

 #### SageMaker Autopilot
 Users without machine learning knowledge can quickly build classification and regression models.

-#### SageMaker Model Monitor
-Monitor and analyze models in production (endpoints) to detect data drift and deviations in model quality.

-#### SageMaker Neo
-Train machine learning models once, then run anywhere in the cloud and at the edge.

-#### SageMaker Elastic Inference
+#### SageMaker JumpStart
-Speed up the throughput and decrease the latency of getting real-time inferences.
+Learn about SageMaker features and capabilities through curated 1-click solutions, example notebooks, and pretrained models that you can deploy.
+You can also fine-tune the models and deploy them.

 #### Reinforcement Learning
 Maximize the long-term reward that an agent receives as a result of its actions.

+#### SageMaker Experiments
+Experiment management and tracking.
+You can use the tracked data to reconstruct an experiment, incrementally build on experiments conducted by peers, and trace model lineage for compliance and audit verifications.

 #### Preprocessing
 Analyze and preprocess data, tackle feature engineering, and evaluate models.